7 Best ETFs for Rising Interest Rates

 - Dividend yield: 1.6%

 Top holdings include the largest financial institutions in the U.S., including investment giant Berkshire Hathaway (BRK.B) and megabank JPMorgan Chase (JPM).
-Banks make up the lion's share of the fund's portfolio at almost 40%, followed closely by capital markets stocks and asset managers at about 27%.
+Banks make up the lion's share of the fund's portfolio at almost 40%, followed closely by capital markets stocks and asset managers at 26%.

 The phenomenon known as "net interest margin" is one of the big tailwinds created for financial stocks in a rising interest-rate environment.
 In a nutshell, this is the difference between interest paid on investments or credit that a bank extends and the interest that bank must itself pay to borrow or access capital.
 A well-run financial firm can continue to increase the rates it charges third parties even while it keeps its own borrowing rates under control – thus leading to bigger profits in the process.

 Thanks in part to the recent uptick in the 10-year Treasury yield, many of XLF's holdings have been rallying lately – evidence that this is one of the best ETFs for rising interest rates.
-The fund is currently sitting on a more than 35% gain year-to-date compared with a slimmer 20% for the broader S&P 500 in the same period.
+The fund is currently sitting on a more than 5% gain year-to-date compared with a 4% loss for the S&P 500 over the same period.

 SPDR S&P Insurance ETF